lukemico/javascript-calendar/README.markdown

 # Responsive Calendar with Events

-A Calendar built using JavaScript with custom event list feature, and Materialize responsive CSS framework.
+A calendar built using JavaScript with custom event list feature, and Materialize responsive CSS framework.

 ## Project Outline